maths/stack-web/website_files/Events/2022-12-08-JSXgraphSTACK.md

 **Where:** The University of Edinburgh, James Clerk Maxwell building, Room 5323 (for in-person attendees) and online.

+The Zoom link for online participation will get published here 2 days before the event.

 ### Program

 9:30-10:00 Pre-meeting coffee<br/>